Symmetrization with respect to mixed volumes: Symmetrization with respect to mixed volumes

 and the equality in \eqref{afineq} holds if and only if $K$ is homothetic to $\mathcal W$. \end{prop} For the case $l=0$ and $k=1$, \eqref{afineq} is just the anisotropic isoperimetric inequality \cite{busemann}.

-In the case that $K$ has a $C^2$ boundary, we have the following variational formula. \begin{prop}[Reilly \cite{Re1, Re2}] Let $\S_t$ be a family of smooth $C^2$ closed, hypersurfaces evolving by the variational vector field $Y=\frac{\p \S_t}{\p t}$.
+{ In the case that $K$ has a $C^2$ boundary, we have the following variational formula due to Reilly \cite[Theorem 3]{Re2}.
+See also He-Li \cite[Theorem 3.3]{HL} for a detailed proof.
+For $F=1$, the formula was first shown by Reilly in \cite[Theorem B]{Re1}. } \begin{prop}[Reilly \cite{Re1, Re2}] Let $\S_t$ be a family of smooth $C^2$ closed, hypersurfaces evolving by the variational vector field $Y=\frac{\p \S_t}{\p t}$.
 Then

 \end{prop}